Skip to content

 Cruise Terminal 6

-Drop-off: CT-6 is on the east side of the port, closer to The Cove area.
-Follow the port road signs to Terminal 6 — the drop-off lane is clearly marked with a covered canopy.
+Drop-off: Cruise Terminal 6 is on Charles Rowland Dr on the north side of the port — the group Port Canaveral signs as the A Terminals.
+From SR-528 take Exit 54A, not 54B, and follow the port road signs to Terminal 6; the drop-off lane is clearly marked with a covered canopy.
 Porters will tag and take your checked bags curbside.
+The Cove's bars and restaurants are on the far side of the harbour from here, so plan on driving rather than walking to them.

 Cruise Terminal 8 (Disney)